joshcanhelp/josh-to-11/input/posts/2021/2021-10-12-accept-encoding-content-encoding-err-content-decoding-failed.md

 title: "Accept-Encoding, Content-Encoding, and ERR CONTENT DECODING FAILED"
 excerpt: An error message in a browser-based app lead to some digging and learning about content encoding and negotiation.
-tags: [ "Site Optimization", "Development" ]
+tags: [ "Site Optimization", "Software Engineering" ]
 featured_img: /_images/2021/content-negotiation.jpg

 ---